Opiskull/mimoto/README.md

 mimoto is japanese for identity.

-This IdentityServer is written with aspnet core and mainly based on Identity Server 4.
+This IdentityServer is written with aspnet core and mainly based on `IdentityServer4`.

+This service will be used as a Identity service in all projects.